-We spent what felt like hours in the grocery store.
+I spent what felt like hours in the grocery store.
 Going back and forth, aisle to aisle, grabbing a laundry list of ingredients.
-We were sure we had everything we needed…
+I was sure I had everything needed…

-Tim and I lugged heavy bags from the driveway, over multiple steps and up into our apartment.
+I lugged heavy bags from the driveway, over multiple steps and up into my apartment.
 I then cleared out all of the food that had been left to die in the back of the fridge.
-How was it possible that we had so many random untouched leftovers and veggies camping out in there?
+How was it possible that I had so many random untouched leftovers and veggies camping out in there?
 I digress…

 Then the parade of crinkling Trader Joe’s brown paper bags began.
-We unloaded our Thanksgiving groceries…ahh, it was done, what a relief!
-But then one lonely, empty bag remained and we realized that our original side dish plan was out the window.
+I unloaded the Thanksgiving groceries…ahh, it was done, what a relief!
+But then one lonely, empty bag remained and I realized that my original side dish plan was out the window.

 On to Plan B

 Getting home and realizing that a key ingredient is missing stinks.
 But it also prompts my inner New Yorker voice saying “too bad, so sad, time to move on”.
 And I definitely do.
-As Tim can attest, I forget recipe ingredients A LOT.
+I forget recipe ingredients A LOT.
 My forgetfulness has given birth to some great impromptu Thanksgiving side dish recipes like garlic roasted mushrooms, apple fennel salad and of course this cheesy mushroom and sage bread pudding.

 Do you struggle to remember ingredients in the grocery store too?

 If you answered yes, don’t sweat your mistake.
 It’s almost always a blessing in disguise because it forces you to get creative.

 P.S.
 If making recipes from scratch isn’t your thing, I’ve got you covered!
 Here are a couple of my favorite easy healthy sides to consider: